No sooner has a FIFA game landed that we are thinking about the next one. What could be better? When can we play it?

-Interacting with players like Ronaldo and Harry Kane on and off the pitch and even deciding how you should come across on social media is a tad clunky, but the coming off the bench and scoring winners in finals scenarios are exciting enough to keep us playing.
+You'll be able to interact with players like Neymar, Alex Morgan and Paulo Dybala on and off the pitch and even decide how you should come across on social media.
+But like in the previous two games, the coming off the bench and scoring winners in finals scenarios are exciting enough to keep us playing.

 Serie A and Coppa Italia

 Maybe less important for some, but anyone who watched Football Italia back in the day will rejoice – FIFA 19 will have full right to names, teams, likenesses and stadiums for the Italian first division.

 It always makes FIFA more fun when you have the latest kits, names and player ratings – this is what makes it a football nerd’s dream, and adding Serie A in its entirety only adds to the fun.

 Maybe it’s because we suck at them, but it’d be great if EA could get penalties and free kicks right.
 Sure, we can improve outfield play by sticking to it, but set plays are pretty difficult.

 We’d also appreciate more off ball control where possible and be able to turn off the option for visual control toggles so we don’t keep accidentally turning it on when indulging in some more heating control-stick gameplay.

 And if there’s some way to properly punish those who quit online games when they’re losing, that’d be much appreciated.
 Show some sportsmanship, people!